 Deputy Prime Minister leads first trade delegation to meet new Indian government

-- UK Trade & Investment, Deputy Prime Minister's Office, Department for Business, Innovation & Skills, Department of Energy & Climate Change, The Rt Hon Nick Clegg MP, and The Rt Hon Edward Davey
+- UK Trade & Investment, Deputy Prime Minister's Office, Department for Business, Innovation & Skills, Department of Energy & Climate Change, The Rt Hon Nick Clegg, and The Rt Hon Edward Davey

 - Part of: